-Each year the Council for Economic Education (CEE) recognizes three national educators with the John Morton Excellence in the Teaching of Economics Awards.
+Each year the Council for Economic Education (CEE) recognizes three United States educators with the John Morton Excellence in the Teaching of Economics Awards.

 This award promotes excellence in economic education at the K-12 level by honoring inspirational teachers whose innovative teaching concepts improve and stimulate economic understanding in and out of their classrooms and achieve results.